-My farming career progressed alongside my personal one and eventually they both converged in a happy place.
-Growing up gay in a straight world gave me a strong desire to prove myself which has been an advantage in business.
-I started producing cut flowers as a diversification when I was in my early twenties and the business grew and grew.
+My farming career progressed alongside my personal one and now they have both converged in a happy place.
+Growing up gay in a straight world gave me a strong desire to prove myself and business has been my focus.
+I started producing cut flowers when I was in my early twenties and the business has grown and grown.
 Now we produce 70 million stems of flowers on 250ha for a range of supermarkets.
-The business has expanded in a few other interesting directions too.
+The business has expanded in a few other interesting activities like property, energy and recruitment.
 Don’t underestimate the power of “velvet rage” particularly when it is combined with “small man syndrome.”

-The expansion of the business has given me the time and freedom to do lots of other interesting things.
-I’ve been a columnist for the Farmers Weekly for fifteen years, I’m a past director of LEAF and I am going to be chairing the Oxford Farming Conference in 2020.
-I have always been open about my sexuality and never found it to be a problem in any of these roles.
+The growth of the business and the excellent team around me have given me the time and freedom to do lots of other interesting things.
+I’ve been a columnist for the Farmers Weekly for fifteen years, I’ve been a director of LEAF and I am going to be chairing the Oxford Farming Conference in 2020.
+In all of these roles I have been open about my sexuality and it has never been an issue.
+My teenage self would be astounded by this.

-It really thrills me how much the views in our society have changed on LGBTQ+ issues in the last couple of decades.
-I have occasional pangs of regret about the opportunities that I missed in my adolescence.
-However I feel a great compassion for people in my position who live in less tolerant places around the world.
-It’s important to strive for equality on their behalf.
+It really thrills me how much the views in our society have changed on LGBTQ+ issues in the West in the last couple of decades.
+I have occasional pangs of regret about the opportunities that I missed in my adolescence but I feel blessed to live in the time and location that I do now.
+Those of us who believe in liberal values should never take them for granted.
+Intolerance, oppression and bigotry need to be fought wherever they rear their head.
+There are still many LGBTQ+ people living in fear and persecution and we must keep fighting for equality on their behalf.